dj0abr/ttyUSB-handler/README.md

 These steps are required:

 ## 1) find the serial ID and vendor ID of your adapter.
-Connect ONLY ONE serialUSB adapter to your computer!
+For this step only, connect ONLY ONE serialUSB adapter to your computer!
 Get the IDs, this is done with these commands in the linux terminal:

 > udevadm info -a -p  $(udevadm info -q path -n /dev/ttyUSB0) | grep '{serial}' | cut -d \" -f2 | head -n 1